-Abbey is a dedicated registered dietitian who is extremely passionate about empowering others to build healthier relationships with food and their bodies.
-Utilizing the Health at Every Size (HAES) framework, Abbey takes a non-diet, gentle nutrition, weight- and body-neutral approach to nutrition education and counseling.
-Through personalized, client-centered education and counseling, she strives to meet her clients where they are in their food freedom and recovery journeys.
-Abbey thrives on building relationships with her clients as she provides a welcoming, empathetic, inclusive, comfortable, supportive, compassionate space for her clients to share their stories, learn and grow.
-Abbey believes in the importance of taking small, realistic steps to behavior change, equipping her clients with the knowledge, encouragement, and motivation to create a sustainable, fulfilling lifestyle that can be followed for years to come.
+Abbey is a dedicated registered dietitian passionate about helping others develop healthier relationships with food and their bodies.
+Utilizing the Health at Every Size framework, Abbey takes a non-diet, weight- and body-neutral approach to nutrition education and counseling.
+Abbey focuses on personalized, client-centered support and strives to create a warm, welcoming, compassionate space for her clients to share their stories, learn, and grow.
+She believes in taking small, realistic steps toward behavior change to achieve a sustainable and fulfilling lifestyle.

-Cornhuskers (GO BIG RED!!).
-After earning her Bachelor of Science in Nutrition & Dietetics from the University of Nebraska-Lincoln, Abbey moved up north to pursue her Master’s degree in Human Nutrition & Metabolism from the University of Minnesota.
-Following graduation, Abbey completed her dietetic internship at the University of Kansas Medical Center in Kansas City, where she gained experience working with Children’s Mercy Kansas City and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-Abbey loves to learn and is always looking for professional development opportunities to improve her skill set.
+Originally from The Good Life in Nebraska, Abbey is a lifelong fan of the Nebraska Cornhuskers.
+Abbey earned her Bachelor of Science in Nutrition and Dietetics from the University of Nebraska-Lincoln and her Master’s degree in Human Nutrition and Metabolism from the University of Minnesota.
+Following graduation, Abbey completed her dietetic internship at the University of Kansas Medical Center where she gained invaluable experience working in clinical nutrition and public health.

 Summer was born and raised in Kentucky but now calls Indiana home.
 She received her Bachelor of Science degree from Western Kentucky University, where she also completed her dietetic internship.